atharvbilaiya/Digital-Literacy/task-5-cybercrime/prevention-checklist.md

 | **Local Police** | File an FIR at your nearest cyber cell |

 > ⚠️ **Report within the first hour** if you've been scammed financially — the quicker you report, the better the chance of getting the money frozen before it disappears.

----

-*Prepared as part of CSE0001 — Digital Literacy, VIT Bhopal University*